Strong eBay results bode well for Amazon

 PROFIT DRIVERS

-Service platforms like 3P, FBA, AWS and Kindle e-book publishing will be the driving force behind future profits, Kirjner added.
+Service platforms like 3P, FBA, cloud computing unit Amazon Web Services and Kindle e-book publishing will be the driving force behind future profits, Kirjner added.

 3P accounted for less than 10 percent of Amazon's fourth-quarter revenue.
 But the business grew about 80 percent in the period, while Amazon's main retail business grew about 30 percent, Kirjner estimated.